 The NightWatch has been on the market for years.
 It was developed as the first professional-grade bed bug monitor, and is still the best tool for the job today.
 The secret to its success is that it uses three different luring methods: carbon dioxide, radiated heat, and a kairomone scented lure.
 This combination is the best way to mimic a sleeping host, which is the key to drawing bed bugs out of their hiding places throughout a room so that an operator can confirm their presence.

 The NightWatch comes in a few basic pieces, and setting it up for use is pretty simple.
-The packaged unit comes with a power cord, two pitfall traps (one for each side of the monitor), a three-pack of kairomone lures, and a top cover that conceals the kairomone lure and part of the radiator.
+The packaged unit comes with a power cord, two pitfall traps (one for each side of the monitor), a four-pack of kairomone lures, and a top cover that conceals the kairomone lure and part of the radiator.
 Everything you need is included except for a Co2 bottle, which can be ordered separately on our site and filled for a few bucks at most local paintball supply or sporting goods stores.
 Any bottle around 18 to 24 ounces in capacity should fit as long as it has a brass fitting.

 Once set up, the NightWatch will automatically release its lures from 10 PM to 6 AM for 3-4 nights.
 We recommend running the unit for at least 14 days to ensure not bed bugs are present.
 As bed bugs come out of hiding to look for the source of the attractants, they'll climb up the grippy ramps on each side of the NightWatch and fall into the pitfall traps at the top.
 These pitfalls make it easy to confirm bed bug activity in a room, or to monitor changes in the area's bed bug population.